Machine-Learned Many-Body Potentials for Charged Colloids reveal Gas-Liquid Spinodal Instabilities only in the strong-coupling regime of Primitive Models: Salt-free colloidal dispersions

-We also evaluate the performance of the effective ML potentials by comparing the colloid-colloid radial distribution functions $g(R)$, obtained from primitive-model simulations and from molecular dynamics simulations using the effective ML potential, at various packing fractions within the range $\eta \in [0.05, 0.3]$.
+We also evaluate the performance of the effective ML potentials by comparing the colloid-colloid radial distribution functions $g(R)$, obtained from primitive-model simulations and from molecular dynamics simulations using the effective ML potential, at various packing fractions within the range $\eta \in [0.01, 0.4]$.
 In Fig. \ref{fig:hyn_RDf_compare}, we plot the $g(R)$ for effective temperatures equal to (a) $\sigma/\lambda_B =2.5$ and (b) 3.0.
 From Fig. \ref{fig:hyn_RDf_compare} we clearly observe that simulations using the effective ML potential accurately reproduce the radial distribution functions of the primitive-model simulations at both temperatures, especially for $\eta\geq 0.1$, where even the significant first peak is captured quantitatively.
-However, for both temperatures, the agreement is significantly worse at $\eta=0.05$, where the range of the ML-based $g(R)$ is too short-ranged, and its first peak is far too pronounced at the lowest temperature.
-We expect that retraining at lower packing fractions could remedy this shortcoming; however, we did not pursue this further, as the $g(R)$'s from simulations using the ML potential and the primitive model show overall satisfactory agreement.
+However, for both temperatures, the agreement is significantly worse at $\eta=0.01$, where the range of the ML-based $g(R)$ is too short, and it reaches its first peak at a much smaller distance than that of the PM-based $g(R)$.
+We expect that retraining at lower packing fractions could remedy this shortcoming; however, we did not pursue this further, as the $g(R)$'s from simulations using the ML potential and the Primitive Model show overall satisfactory agreement.